St Vincent-Grenadines General Information

 • Political status: independent nation, member of the Commonwealth

-• Entry requirements: Passports are required for US and Canadian Citizens.
+• Entry requirements: US and Canadian Citizens must have passports.

 • Area: St. Vincent, 133 square miles (345 sq km).
 The Grenadines have an area of 17 square miles (44 sq km).